 There are, however, various situations where AWB is not as effective.
 Scenes with artificial or low light conditions can complicate the white balance coordination.
-Other scenes, e.g., at sunset, can prove difficult due to one color being dominant and nothing is less attractive than a fully neutralized sunset scene.
+Other settings, e.g., at sunset, can prove difficult due to one color being dominant, and nothing is less attractive than a fully neutralized sunset scene.
 If the AWB function is struggling to generate the correct color balance, then the pre-set or manual/custom white balance methods may be better suited for achieving your desired results.

 White balance pre-set method

 Almost all cameras offer a white balance pre-set option.
-These pre-sets offer automatic white balancing for specific lighting situations such as daylight, shade, cloudy, tungsten, fluorescent, etc. Each pre-set option is linked to a corresponding color temperature.
+These pre-sets will offer automatic white balancing for specific lighting situations such as daylight, shade, cloudy, tungsten, fluorescent, etc. Each pre-set option is linked to a corresponding color temperature.
 The pre-sets allow photographers to quickly adjust the white balance depending on the light situation and the desired result.

 Manual and custom white balance method

-Manual and custom white balancing are very similar options but they still have a few distinct differences.
+Manual and custom white balancing are very similar options, but they still have a few distinct differences.
 When manually setting the white balance of a camera, the photographer enters a Kelvin value (depending on the scene illumination) for the color temperature desired.